When “Your Quiet” Becomes Their Weakness

 Here's what gray rocking actually looks like in practice.

 They provoke you.
 You respond with the emotional range of a 休眠 rock.
 "Ok, that's interesting," you say.
 Or "Yep.
 I hear ya."
-Or nothing at all.
+Or just blank faced, nothing at all.
 No reaction.
 No defense.
 No explanation.
 Just... nothing.

 It's harder than it sounds.
 Every fiber of your being wants to correct the record.
 You want to show them proof.
-You want to make them understand.
+Make them understand you.
 But here's the secret: they're not confused.
 They know exactly what they're doing.
 They don’t think like you do.
 It’s way uglier.

 Think of it like this.
 Imagine you're trying to get a rise out of someone.
 You poke and prod.
 You twist their words.
 You throw out bait hoping they'll bite.
 And they just... sit there.
 Not responding.
 Not reacting.
 Like a gray rock sitting in a stream, completely unmoved by the water rushing past.